Melasti – Bali’s most holy ceremony

 Firstly, it is generally allowed and ok to witness Melasti proceedings.
 And to take photographs there.

 There are certain guidelines though that you should follow:

 You should be dressed in Balinese attire.

 Keep your distance!!

 I highly recommend that you are accompanied by a Balinese advising you on what is OK and what is not.
 For instance, you should never be too close or if you are close you should never be upstanding or in a higher position than another person.
-Especially if that person is a priest or someone engaged in religious pursuit.
+Especially if that person is a priest or someone engaged in prayer.

 And there are many other small guidelines you may not be aware of.